cakephp/docs/en/tutorials-and-examples/blog/part-two.rst

 .. note::

-    CakePHP will dynamically create a model object for you, if it cannot find a corresponding file in /app/models.
-This also means, that if you accidentally name your file wrong (i.e. Post.php or posts.php) CakePHP will not recognize any of your settings and will use the defaults instead.
+    CakePHP will dynamically create a model object for you, if it cannot find a corresponding file in /app/Model.
+This also means, that if you accidentally name your file wrong (i.e. post.php or posts.php) CakePHP will not recognize any of your settings and will use the defaults instead.

-The ``$name`` variable is always a good idea to add, and is used to overcome some class name oddness in PHP4.

 For more on models, such as table prefixes, callbacks, and validation, check out the :doc:`/models` chapter of the